 Based on the effectiveness approach, we found that the majority of tortoises maintain high values in the qualitative component of seed dispersal effectiveness.
 However, only three individuals demonstrated high effectiveness in both quantitative and qualitative terms, meaning they disperse a large number of seeds, almost all of which are native plant species (Fig. 2).
-Similarly, tortoises also proved to be efficient as browsers and grazers, with a low proportion of native species being subjected to antagonistic interactions (Fig. 2).
-However, only two individuals showed high effectiveness in both quantitative and qualitative aspects for browsing and grazing.
+Similarly, tortoises also proved to be efficient as browsers and grazers, with a large proportion of exotic species being subjected to antagonistic interactions (Fig. 2).
+However, only two individuals showed high effectiveness in the quantitative aspect for browsing and grazing.
 Furthermore, we found that effectiveness roles vary among individuals (Fig. 2).
 Notably, individuals with high effectiveness as seed dispersers (e.g., T01, T08, and T02) displayed low effectiveness as browsers and grazers, while those with high effectiveness in browsing and grazing (e.g., T06 and T07) had low effectiveness as seed dispersers (Fig. 2).

 Regarding the topological role, tortoises displayed higher degree and interaction strength in the antagonistic networks compared to the mutualistic ones, where the maximum degree was 4 links in the mutualistic network and 27 in the antagonistic network (Fig. 4A and 4B).
-The antagonistic individual interaction network showed lower modularity than expected by chance (Q observed: 0.32, Q expected: 0.42, Z-score: -13.8), forming two modules: one comprising two tortoises (T02 and T08) primarily interacting with Morinda citrifolia, Terminalia catappa, Commelina benghalensis, and Artocarpus altilis; and another module of eight tortoises (T01, T03, T05, T06, T07, T10, T11, T12) mainly interacting with Ficus sp. and Pisonia grandis.
-Conversely, the mutualistic individual interaction network exhibited a more modular structure which do not deviate from random (Q observed: 0.582, Q expected: 0.515, Z-score: 1.16), with five modules: one composed of T03 and Ananas comosus, another of T05, T10, and T12 with Ficus reflexa, a third of T06 and T07 with Megathyrsus maximus, a fourth module comprising T02, T08, and T11 with Cordia subcordata, Ficus benghalensis, Morinda citrifolia, and Terminalia catappa, and a fifth module of T01 with Phyllanthus amarus and Syzygium cumini.
+Individual tortoises exhibited notable differences in their topological roles within the antagonist and mutualist individual-based networks.
+Specifically, their degree, interaction strength, and weighted closeness values varied significantly depending on the interaction type (Fig. 4A and 4B).
+Regarding the structural role, antagonistic individual interaction network showed lower modularity than expected by chance (Q observed: 0.32, Q expected: 0.42, Z-score: -13.8), forming two modules: one comprising two tortoises (T02 and T08) primarily interacting with Morinda citrifolia, Terminalia catappa, Commelina benghalensis, and Artocarpus altilis; and another module of eight tortoises (T01, T03, T05, T06, T07, T10, T11, T12) mainly interacting with Ficus spp. and Pisonia grandis.
+Conversely, the mutualistic individual interaction network exhibited a more modular structure (Q observed: 0.582, Q expected: 0.515, Z-score: 1.16), with five modules: one composed of T03 and Ananas comosus, another of T05, T10, and T12 with Ficus reflexa, a third of T06 and T07 with Megathyrsus maximus, a fourth module comprising T02, T08, and T11 with Cordia subcordata, Ficus benghalensis, Morinda citrifolia, and Terminalia catappa, and a fifth module of T01 with Phyllanthus amarus and Syzygium cumini.
 Tortoises generally showed low among-module connectivity (c) in both ecological processes, with higher values recorded in frugivory interactions, particularly for T02 and T01 (Fig. 5A).
 Within-module connectivity (z) was highest for T12, T08, and T06 in both networks.
-Overall, 90% of individuals retained their peripheral role in both the antagonistic and mutualistic networks, with only one individual maintaining a module hub role in the antagonistic network and a close approximation in the mutualistic network (Fig. 5A).
+Overall, 90% of individuals retained their peripheral role in both the antagonistic and mutualistic networks, with only one individual maintaining a module hub role in the antagonistic network and a close value in the mutualistic network (Fig. 5A).